 20. Babyhome Vida Plus – $599

 Another cool feature that you don’t see every day is that when your child grows out of the reversible seat, you can purchase a regular seat like on Vida and attach it to the frame instead.
-This will take your right trough the toddler years.
+This will take you right through the toddler years.
 It also has a travel system option with Nuna, Cybex, and Maxi-Cosi car seats.

 21. Muv Reis – $699

-The Muv, a new company from Amsterdam, has recently entered US market.
-At the ABC Kids Expo 2015 they’ve presented two new strollers called Reis and Gaan.
-These two models looked very interesting to me because they combine the functionality and style.
+The Muv, a new company from Amsterdam, has recently entered the US market.
+At the ABC Kids Expo 2015, they presented two new strollers called Reis and Gaan.
+These two models looked very interesting to me because they combine functionality and style.

 The main difference between the two is the number of wheels.
 Reis rolls on four wheels while Gaan has only three.
 They both have a reversible seat and come with a bassinet.
 The Reis model rolls on four EVA foam tires with large 12″ wheels in the back and 9″ wheels in the front.